-Slow cookers, like the name suggests, simmers food at lower temperatures than other cooking methods like frying, baking or boiling.
+Slow cookers, as the name suggests, simmer food at lower temperatures than other cooking methods like frying, baking, or boiling.
 With that, you might think the cooking method consumes a lot of energy or is not favorable to the environment.
 This article answers such questions.

 - Do Slow Cookers Use A Lot Of Electricity?

 - Are Slow Cookers Cheaper To Run Than Ovens?

 - How Much Does A Slow Cooker Cost To Run?